kenpetermaina/kenpetermaina/README.md

 Hey,I am Ken Maina
 A passionate Web developer/from Kirinyaga
 - 👋 Hi, I’m @kenpetermaina
-- 👀 I’m interested in web development
+- 👀 I’m a Frontend developer
+- Currently learning React and Next Js for backend
 - 🌱 I’m currently learning information technology
 - 💞️ I’m looking to collaborate on building my website
 - 📫 How to reach me contact me 0113381186 or through kenp7145@gmail.com